Together-Java/ModernJava/src/projects/buy_now_pay_later.md

 There are real companies - at the time of writing the biggest one is called [Klarna](https://klarna.com/) - which are more than happy to offer predatory loans to the desperate and short-sighted.
-Their existence makes the world a worse place and they could not exist without the efforts of people who write software.
+Their existence makes the world a worse place.
+They also could not exist without the efforts of people who write software.

 The next project will be a real one.